delendum-xyz/starkvm-compiler/MVM-upgrade.md

 # Proposal to Upgrade Miden Assembler v1

-- MVNM shall be the name of the exitsing Miden Assembler
+- MVM shall be the name of the exitsing Miden Assembler
 - BBL shall be the name of the Basic Block Language
 - SAL shall be the name of the Simple Assembler Language